ranibb/market-watch/README.md

     npm install
     ```
 4.  **Set up Firebase:**
-    - Create a `firebase.ts` file in `src/services/`.
+    - Create a `.env.local` file in the project root.
-    - Add your Firebase project configuration to this file.
+    - Add your Firebase project configuration variables to this file (see `.env.example`).
 5.  **Run the development server:**
     ```bash
     npm run dev